 Composting Toilet System?
 Yes system.
 Composting toilets come in different varieties – some are fully managed systems such as Sun-Mar’s Centrex Range, however most people will know them as the ‘collection’ toilets where the resources are captured for subsequent composting.
 In this setup the ‘toilet’ itself forms part of the larger ‘toilet system’ to treat the material and make it safe.

 Also Note – toilet resources, not waste.

-This thoroughly researched and engaging book takes you thorough the miraculous composting process, different types of composting toilet systems, history of composting toilets and the benefits and drawbacks of each.
+This thoroughly researched and engaging book takes you thorough the miraculous composting process, different types of composting toilet systems, history of composting toilets (even those like our Cuddy) and the benefits and drawbacks of each.

 A recurring important theme in the book was how composting addresses the issue of pathogens and disease.
 In this regard the book is truly impressive – detailing different pathogens and diseases, their prevalence, lifecycle and the ability of composting to kill them.
 The eggs of one particular pathogen, Roundworm (Ascaris) are particularly stubborn.